 Healthy Eating Tips for Keeping Your New Year’s Resolutions – 7 Top Tips to help you eat “Healthy”

 If eating healthier is one of your top New Year priorities, that’s great, but the old “I’m going to eat healthier this year” is often easier said than done.
 (That’s one reason it’s so damn hard to keep resolutions.)
-So if the big idea is healthier eating, you’ll have better success if you break it down in to bite-sized mini-goals.
-And here at Beaufort House Chelsea we have lots of healthy options on our breakfast, brunch, lunch and dinner menus.
+So if the big idea is healthier eating, you’ll have better success if you break it down into bite-sized mini-goals.
+And here at Beaufort House Chelsea we have lots of healthy options for our breakfast, brunch, lunch and dinner menus.